Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 The Best Watercolor Pan Set

-It's affordable and works as a travel palette as well.
-I like that I can swap the colors out if I want since they're standard half-pan sized.
+It’s affordable and works as a travel palette as well.
+I like that I can swap the colors out since they’re standard half-pan-sized.
 I also love the small brush that it comes with.

 Cotman is technically student-grade paint, but I love the quality and find it perfect for beginners.